-Although the self-declarations of conformity of \$\ppi1\$ and \$\pi2\$ allow for self-evaluation by the IoT product vendors themselves, the conformance criteria and evaluation procedures for \$\pi1\$ discussed in Section 3.4 also include device check using tools, and is assumed that more specialized capabilities and testing environments will be required for \$\pi2\$ and above.
+Although the self-declarations of conformity of STAR-1 and STAR-2 allow for self-evaluation by the IoT product vendors themselves, the conformance criteria and evaluation procedures for STAR-1 discussed in Section 3.4 also include device check using tools, and is assumed that more specialized capabilities and testing environments will be required for STAR-2 and above.
 For IoT product vendors who are unable to conduct sufficient evaluation in their own existing systems and facilities, an operator that possesses a certain level of evaluation and testing capabilities can be commissioned to conduct such evaluation with confidence.
 Such operators will be considered "testing service providers".
-Since more IoT products are expected to obtain the labels for \$\pi1\$ and \$\pi2\$ than \$\pi3\$ and above, it is necessary to secure not only independent test laboratories but also a wider range of testing service providers.
-Testing service providers whose services are registered as a Device Testing Service of the Information Security Service Standards Assessment and Registration System 19, which examines and registers conformity to the Information Security Service Standards Compliance Service List21, will be considered "testing service providers".
+Since more IoT products are expected to obtain the labels for STAR-1 and STAR-2 than STAR-3 and above, it is necessary to secure not only independent test laboratories but also a wider range of testing service providers.
+Testing service providers whose services are registered as a Device Testing Service of the Information Security Service Standards Assessment and Registration System, which examines and registers conformity to the Information Security Service Standards Compliance Service List , will be considered "testing service providers".
 In addition, to promote the use of independent test laboratories and testing service providers in the self-declaration of conformity, the following measures to IoT product vendors will be considered.

-- Demonstrating the necessary capabilities, prerequisites, and assumed man-hours required for the evaluation of the self-declaration of conformity, and to recognize the cost advantages of outsourcing the evaluation to independent test laboratories or testing service providers. - Posting on the webpage for labeled products whether the evaluation for the self-declaration of conformity was a self-evaluation by the IoT product vendor or by a third-party (an independent test laboratory or testing service provider) for procurer and end-user identification. - Providing support such as subsidies for third-party evaluation fees for self-declarations of conformity particularly for IoT product vendors that are small and medium-sized enterprises that do not have sufficient systems and facilities to conduct self-evaluation and have difficulty in securing the cost of outsourcing to independent test laboratories or testing service providers.
+• Demonstrating the necessary capabilities, prerequisites, and assumed man-hours required for the evaluation of the self-declaration of conformity, and helping to recognize the cost advantages of outsourcing the evaluation to independent test laboratories or testing service providers.

+• Posting on the webpage for labeled products whether the evaluation for the self-declaration of conformity was a self-evaluation by the IoT product vendor or by a third-party (an independent test laboratory or testing service provider) for procurer and end-user identification.

+• Providing support such as subsidies for third-party evaluation fees for IoT product vendors that are small and medium-sized enterprises that do not have sufficient systems and facilities to conduct self-evaluation and have difficulty in securing the cost of outsourcing to independent test laboratories or testing service providers.